aquasecurity/trivy/README.md

 ## Filesystem
 Scan a filesystem (such as a host machine, a virtual machine image, or an unpacked container image filesystem).

-Trivy will look for vulnerabilities based on lock files such as Gemfile.lock and package-lock.json.
+Trivy will look for vulnerabilities based on lock files such as `Gemfile.lock` and `package-lock.json`.

 ```
 $ trivy fs /path/to/project